torrentg/journal/README.md

 # logdb

 A simple log-structured database.
-It is a header-only C embeded database with no dependencies.
+It is an embeded database with no dependencies.

 Logdb is a simple database with the following characteristics: